karenirenecano/websocket-python/README.md

 ### Installation

 Make sure you have Python installed.
+I recommend using Anaconda and then install virtualenv.

 Create a virtualenv
 On Windows